 A brain stroke is a term given to the condition when blood flow to the brain tissue stops or decreased so that brain parts can not work effectively.
-There are 2 types of brain stroke.
+There are two types of brain stroke.

 Types and causes of brain stroke

-- Loss of speech in damage of Anterior or frontal part of the brain with paralysis to the lower limb.
+- Loss of speech in damage of the Anterior or frontal part of the brain with paralysis to the lower limb.

 We should look for these symptoms and immediately call for medical help and bring the patient to a nearby hospital because we can do much at home.

-Some patients recover fully and some patients lose particular functions of the body depending upon the type, area, time of stroke.
+Some patients recover fully, and some patients lose particular functions of the body depending upon the type, area, time of stroke.